-A study by Professor Igor Burstyn, Drexel University School of Public Health, shows that e-cigarette use poses no danger to users or to bystanders.
+A 2013 study by Professor Igor Burstyn, Drexel University School of Public Health, claims that e-cigarette use poses no danger to users or to bystanders.

 Professor Burstyn reviewed 9,000 observations (peer reviewed papers and ‘grey’ papers) of the chemicals found in e-cigarette use and found the levels of harmful chemicals to the user or the ‘passive vapour’ were ‘insignificant’.

 As well as the obvious good news for our bodies this is also great news for the movement to allow e-cigarette use in pubs and clubs, as the primary objections raised have revolved around the harm to bystanders ‘passively vaping’.

 The study was funded by The Consumer Advocates for Smoke-free Alternatives (CASAA) Research Fund, a not-for-profit, donation funded body who saw the need for an in-depth study into the effects of the dangers of vaping.
 CASAA President Elaine Keller picks up the story:

 "Over the years, there have been a lot of small studies of e-cigarette liquid and vapor, but those studies were either ignored or misinterpreted.
 Those that showed even the slightest contamination were used for propaganda by those who object to e-cigarettes because they look like smoking.
 We realized that an expert review was needed to give an unbiased explanation of the available scientific evidence for our membership and policy makers.
 We reached out to our membership and they enthusiastically donated to make it possible."

 The paper suggested that even those undesirable contaminants found in e-cigarette vapour were of no health concern as they were found at levels CASAA described as ‘trivial’.
 Even Nicotine itself has been compared to caffeine in terms of the relatively low risk of ill effects on the body.